golemfactory/golem-architecture/arch-snapshot/arch.md

 In the Constraint expressions, the properties are referenced using following grammar:
 `<name>(“@”<typecode>)?<operator><value>?`

-Specifying no aspect means we are referencing the property value.

 `@<typecode>` is optional in property reference and implies a specific type of constraint value (this determines the behaviour of operators).
 If a type code is not specified, the type of property as declared in Demand/Offer determines